Tender Mercy: SALT’s Lectionary Commentary for Lent 2

 4) And then Jesus evokes his resurrection: “on the third day I finish my work” (Luke 13:32).
 His death is in view up on the horizon, and he purposefully moves toward it - but the completion of his work isn’t the cross.
 It’s the empty tomb.

 5) And so Jesus will not be deterred.
 To die and then to rise “on the third day,” he will make his way to Jerusalem.
 Oh Jerusalem, Jerusalem, the city that kills prophets!
-As we’ve seen, “prophet” is a term Luke frequently uses as a shorthand for Jesus’ identity (for example, see Luke 24:19), effectively placing Jesus within the venerable lineage of Jewish prophets rejected by the powers that be (2 Chr 24.20–22; Jer 26.20–23).
+As we’ve seen, “prophet” is a term Luke frequently uses as a shorthand for Jesus’ identity (for example, see Luke 24:19), placing Jesus within the venerable lineage of Jewish prophets rejected by the powers that be (2 Chr 24.20–22; Jer 26.20–23).

 6) And here the story comes to its pivotal point.
 Everything up to now would seem to justify Jesus’ wrath: Herod’s reportedly murderous intent, Jerusalem’s lamentable history of rejecting prophets, and the imminent rejection of Jesus himself.
-And sure enough, Jesus does pronounce words of judgment against the city (“your house is left to you”) - but in a striking reversal, those words are framed and upstaged by words of mercy.
+And sure enough, Jesus does pronounce words of judgment against the city (“your house is left to you”) - but in a striking reversal of expectations, those words are framed and upstaged by words of mercy.
 First, Jesus pictures himself as a mother hen longing to protect her vulnerable chicks under her wings; and then, echoing Psalm 118, he anticipates the city’s welcome with palms and celebration: “Blessed is the one who comes in the name of the Lord” (Luke 13:35; 19:38; Psalm 118:26).
 Even as he laments, Jesus holds out hope for Jerusalem yet.

 1) At its heart, this passage illuminates what Jesus’ mission is all about.
 He’s on his way to Jerusalem, the place where his work will culminate.
 Some sympathetic Pharisees warn him that Herod wants to kill him, effectively casting Herod as an icon of the powers that be, and in particular, the power of death.
 And in Jesus’ defiant response, it’s as if he says, Tell death (that fox!) that my mission - to heal and liberate, to restore and deliver, to care for humanity like a mother hen gathers her brood under her wings - cannot and will not be denied.
 The powers will try to intimidate me, but I must be on my way.
 They will arrest and abuse me, and in the end they will kill and bury me (Oh Jerusalem, who kills prophets!), but I must be on my way.
 For on the third day, I will rise.
 Death and hate and violence will be vanquished, and that Great Jubilee, that New Exodus, that new day of redemption will dawn.
 I must be on my way!